emilianvrd/Maneuvers/Fantasy maneuvers/Types.md

 ### 14th

 #### Greater Resistance
-You've become unbeliveably resilient, no attacks seem to have any lasting effects on you.
+You've become unbeliveably resilient, no attacks seem to have any lasting effect on you.
 You reduce all damage you take by 5 instead of 3.

 #### Skilled
 Your various adventures have granted you new knowledge.
 You become proficient in a Skill of your choice.